 Unequivocally this Fairmont ranks as one of the top three hotels in the world I have been lucky to stay in.
 Some of you may think of me more in terms of small hotels and tents.
 After all I do call myself five star or no star (referring to my camping experiences).
 But for five star experiences you can’t beat this Fairmont.

-For more information visit the Fairmont Amman website.
+You can book a stay at the hotel here – with free cancellation available.
 Prices depending on the season start around $Cdn300 and go up from there – about half of what you’d pay for a night at a Fairmont in the Rockies.

 While the hotel was kind enough to host our stay, all thoughts and opinions are mine.
 I wish I had more hotel experiences like this!